Wanderus/search_function/Angular.md

 Angular is a javascript library/framework that gives you a lot of power over HTML.

-Some of the high level power are the following:
+Some of the those powers are the following:

 - Expressive HTML
 - Two-Way Data Binding